Ukraine fatigue builds, but Western support for Kyiv unlikely to falter soon

 The Kremlin has recently been signalling that it is willing to resume talks that last broke up without result in March, although they came tantalisingly close to a deal.

-More recently Bankova has taken a hard line on talks with Russia.
-Last month Zelenskiy signed a law that forbids negotiations with President Vladimir Putin, saying that Bankova will “wait for another president” to start peace negotiations.
+More recently Ukraine has taken a hard line on talks with Russia.
+Last month Zelenskiy signed a law that forbids negotiations with President Vladimir Putin, saying that Bankova (the presidential seat) will “wait for another president” to start peace negotiations.

 Western tensions and fatigue